-Once we have short listed those prospective tenants whom we believe may be suitable for the subject property, we make arrangements, either with the ‘sitting’ tenant or with the owner, to show them through.
+We make arrangements, either with the ‘sitting’ tenant or with the owner, to show them through.
 It is quite common to have a number of prospective tenants viewing the property at any one time.
 It is our company policy to ensure that prospective tenants have physically viewed the property prior to it being offered to them.
 This avoids any post possession disappointment and the possibility of litigation for misrepresentation that could be associated with such ‘sight unseen’ tenancies.
 In order to protect the owner from any such litigation we include a clause in all our Tenancy Agreements which states that the tenant has viewed the property and accepts it purely ‘in reliance on their own judgement’, and not on any statements, promises or undertakings’ made by us or by the owners of the property.

 There are however some situations where no previous rental references are available such as a current home owner who has just sold their property or is on transfer, or a young couple who have never rented before.
 In the former case we would seek confirmation of the home ownership and in the latter we may well seek the backing of a written guarantor before offering them a property.

 As part of the Tenant registration process, all prospective tenants are asked to sign an authorization in which they agree to us obtaining both credit and reference checks and for us to provide such information gained to prospective Landlords.
 Some of this information may well be personal information subject to the Privacy Act 1993 and as such we have an obligation to ensure that the information is used only for the purpose for which it is intended and is not made available to any other party.
 We do take such obligations very seriously.